Trump wants a ‘Golden Dome’ capable of defending the entire US: ‘Strategically, it doesn’t make any sense’ - Local News 8

 “The more you want it closer to 100%, the more expensive it’s going to get,” said Montgomery, the senior director of the Center On Cyber and Technology Innovation at the Foundation for Defense of Democracies.

-A comprehensive system will require different sets of satellites for communication, sensing incoming missiles, and launching interceptors, John Tierney, a former Democratic congressman who held years of hearings on ballistic missile defense, told CNN.
+A comprehensive system will require different sets of satellites for communication, sensing incoming missiles, and launching interceptors, Montgomery told CNN.
 Those types of systems are long-term projects, he said, requiring existing defenses to fill the gap in the meantime.

-“You’ve gotta be responsible here,” Tierney said.
+“You’ve gotta be responsible here,” Montgomery said.
 “You’re not going to be able to defend everything with these ground-based missiles.
 They defend a circle around them, but it’s not large.”

 Potential pay day for arms companies

-Note: CORRECTION: An earlier version of this story incorrectly attributed a quote about the comprehensive system necessary to provide the kind of protection President Donald Trump has asked for.
-Retired Rear Adm.
-Mark Montgomery said, “You’ve gotta be responsible here.
-You’re not going to be able to defend everything with these ground-based missiles.
-They defend a circle around them, but it’s not large.”